Planar Ising magnetization field I. Uniqueness of the critical scaling limit: Without assuming Wu's result

-The purpose of this section is to briefly explain how to adapt our proofs if one does not want to rely on T. T. Wu's result, Theorem \ref{th.Wu}.
-In this case, as explained in Subsection \ref{s.renormalization}, one would need to renormalize our fields by
+The purpose of this section is to briefly explain how to adapt our proofs if one does not want to rely on Wu's result, Theorem~\ref{th.Wu}.
+In this case, as explained in Section~\ref{s.renormalization}, one would need to renormalize our fields by

 instead of $\Theta_a = a^{15/8}$.